Core Wounds

 Pathways to Healing

-1. Acknowledging the Wound
+1. Acknowledge the Wound

-2. Self-Healing Techniques
+2. Practice Self-Healing Techniques

 Seeking Professional Help